doc-metrix/contributing/README.md

 ### Utilities

 Utilities provide means to parse and implement specifications.
 For example, a module which handles a `mem.Free` data stream may need to perform unit conversion.
-By importing and caching the metric units, the module can select the appropriate conversion formula for data transformation.
+By importing a memory specification and extracting the metric units, the module can select the appropriate conversion formula for data transformation.

 #### Documentation